arj0110/sql-datawarehouse-project/README.md

 # sql-datawarehouse-project
-Building a modern Data warehouse using SQL Server, ETL process, data modelling and analysis.
+Building a modern Data warehouse using SQL Server, which includes  ETL process, data modelling and analysis.